In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 Math Manipulatives

 - Base 10 blocks – We bought them from Rainbow Resource.
-They’re indestructible and incredibly useful from preschool through at least 4th grade math!!
+They’re indestructible and incredibly useful from preschool through at least 3rd grade math!!
 For a long time we had just the ones, tens & hundreds ($15 total) and stored them in a ziplock bag.
 Once we added thousands ($4 each) and started using them more frequently, we tossed them in some containers for quicker access.
 You can also get a full set in a bin on Amazon.

 - Coins – Just go to the bank and get a roll of each; that should last a while.

 - Random fun things from your house to count, sort, group, etc. – It’s fun if you can switch out counters sometimes.
 I just store mine in ziplock bags in a drawer.
-Think: packets of erasers from dollar store, colorful counting chips, buttons, pebbles collected from outside, fun beads, colorful glass stones, paperclips, colorful straws or straw pieces, etc!
+IDEAS: packets of erasers from dollar store, colorful counting chips, buttons, pebbles collected from outside, fun beads, colorful glass stones, paperclips, colorful straws or straw pieces, etc!

 - Dice – We use traditional dice & polyhedral dice a lot for math games.
 This is a good, cheap set.
+Plus fancy dice are a fun way to make basic math drills more exciting.

 - Rekenrek – I didn’t even know what this was, but it’s been hugely helpful for our K-1 math kiddos!

-- Abacus – Get one with only 2 colors for 2nd grade math on… This is something I’ve learned to use for the first time alongside my kids (like many things haha) and it’s so cool!
+- Abacus – Get one with only 2 colors for 2nd grade math on… An abacus is something I’ve learned to use for the first time alongside my kids (like many things haha) and it’s so cool!
 I’d recommend splurging on the Right Start Math Games Kit which comes with an abacus, instructions for how to use it, plus hundreds of games that teach EVERYTHING in elementary school math.
 I’m not super into most educational games, but, the instruction book in this kit is a wealth of knowledge for how to teach math concepts.
 Plus it comes with all the cards & supplies.

 Language Arts School Supplies

-Mostly, you will use previously mentioned writing materials & books to teach language arts.
+You can mostly use previously mentioned writing materials & books to teach language arts.
 (White boards & copywork books are our most used language arts supplies.)

 - Choose one sort of manipulative alphabet from the list below–